Scott Watters

 Scott Watters (born 25 January 1969) is a former Australian rules football player and coach.
 As a player, he was drafted from the South Fremantle Football Club in the West Australian Football League (WAFL) to the West Coast Eagles in the Australian Football League (AFL) in 1988.
 He later played for the Sydney Swans and Fremantle.
 He was a member of the 1985 Teal Cup winning side, the first year that Western Australia had won the national championships.
 As a coach, he started his career in 2006 with WAFL team Subiaco, followed by a stint as an assistant coach with the Collingwood Football Club from 2010 to 2011.
 Watters then became the senior coach of the St Kilda Football Club, following Ross Lyon's departure, for two seasons from 2012 to 2013.

 Early life

 Watters attended All Saints' College.
 He later helped coach the College's football teams.

 Playing career

 West Coast Eagles

-Watters was selected as a pre-draft selection in the 1988 VFL Draft by West Coast after he won the fairest and best award for South Fremantle in 1987.
+Watters was selected as a pre-draft selection in the 1988 VFL Draft by West Coast Eagles after he won the fairest and best award for South Fremantle in 1987.
 He played 46 games for the Eagles over the next four seasons, including their first ever grand final appearance in 1991.
-However, when he was not selected in the 1992 premiership team, he was traded to Sydney as part of a deal which gave the Eagles the Number 1 draft pick, which they used to select Drew Banfield.
+However, when he was not selected in the 1992 premiership team, he was traded to Sydney Swans as part of a deal which gave the Eagles the Number 1 draft pick, which they used to select Drew Banfield.

+Watters played for West Coast Eagles from 1989 until 1992 for a total of 46 games and kicked a total of 13 goals.